 South African penguin swimming in gorgeous clear water

-Sip Wine on a South Africa Wine Country Getaway
+04- Sip Wine in South Africa Wine Country

 De Meye Wine Estate in Stellenbosch, South Africa